 Symptoms usually include low back pain that is isolated to one side and commonly radiates into the buttock and down the leg to the foot or toes.
 Other associated symptoms include, pins and needles, numbness and weakness.

 Referred (Sciatic) Pain – How can Physiotherapy help me?

 Physiotherapists are university trained in the assessment and treatment of spinal problems.
 Physiotherapists treat sciatic pain using a variety of techniques, including joint mobilisation (a gentle, safe form of manipulation), traction, deep tissue releases and exercises.
-Advice can also be provided on ways to relieve your pain by correcting its cause, for example the correction of poor postural habits.
+We can also advise on ways to relieve your pain by correcting its cause, for example the correction of poor postural habits.

 Referred (Sciatic) Pain – How long until I am better?

-Depending on the severity and length of time you have had the sciatic symptoms, different recovery times can be expected.
-As a general guide: anywhere from 4 – 6 weeks can be expected.
+Depending on the severity and length of time you have had the sciatic symptoms, you can expect recovery times anywhere from 4 – 6 weeks.
 Some patients improve much faster, and some patients with chronic conditions may require more physiotherapy.

 Lower Back Pain